 A most fearsome villain

-Apparently, Jordan’s Killmonger is the most diabolical villain Marvel has ever given us.
+Many agree that Jordan’s Killmonger is the most diabolical villain Marvel has ever given us.
 LA Times’ Jen Yamato tweeted, “BLACK PANTHER is incredible, kinetic, purposeful.
 A superhero movie about why representation & identity matters, and how tragic it is when those things are denied to people.
 The 1st MCU movie about something real; Michael B. Jordan’s Killmonger had me weeping and he’s the VILLAIN.”

 Jordan told i09 of his character, “True villains, the really good ones and the interesting ones, the watchable ones, truly believe what they’re doing is the right thing.
 And if you can somehow blur that line for the people … if you can kind of get them to see that other point of view, I think the battle’s won.”